jbisits/jbisits.github.io/_pages/research.md

 ## Conferences, seminars and workshops

 - **Bisits, Josef I.**, Can we accurately estimate a lateral diffusivity from a single tracer release?
-Novmeber 28th 2022. *Australian Meteorological and Oceanographic society annual conference 27th Noveember - 1st December 2022.* (Oral presentation)
+Novmeber 28th 2022. *Australian Meteorological and Oceanographic society annual conference 27th November - 1st December 2022.* (Oral presentation)

 - **Bisits, Josef I.**: Can we accurately estimate a lateral diffusivity from a single tracer release?, November 9th 2022. *Australian Centre for Excellence in Antarctic Science workshop 8-9th November 2022.* (Poster presentation)